 The people the prophet Isaiah described in the verses above were not impacted by the Word of God.
 They had an obedience problem.
-You and I have to make sure we're not in that place, because don't miss the fact Jesus was talking about some very religious people who took their religion practice very seriously.
-Ultimately this was the same group of people who would crucify Him.
-They knew about Jesus but they didn't know Him as their Lord.
-Have you ever seen a Christian who's acting nothing like a Christian but thinks that they are?
-We want to avoid that at all costs.
-But asking God for revelation is asking God to orient all of your human faculties to be able to understand and perceive who God is and what He's done and what He's doing.
+You and I have to make sure we're not in that same place.
+In Matthew 13, Jesus quoted these verses.
+The people Jesus was referring to (the Pharisees) were some very religious people who took their beliefs very, very seriously.
+Ultimately, these people were going to crucify Jesus.
+They knew about Him, but they didn't know Him as their Lord.
+Have you ever seen a Christian who acted nothing like a Christian but thought they were one?
+We want to avoid doing that at all costs.
+Asking God to reveal the truth of His Word to us is asking to understand and perceive who God is, what He's done, and what He's doing.